 Susan Ward, Curator of Art, Portsmouth City Museum

-‘Edward King: A Life in Art’ (admission free) will be on display at Portsmouth City Museum until Spring 2017
+‘Edward King: A Life in Art’ (admission free) is on display at Portsmouth City Museum until Spring 2017.